canonical/ubuntu-image/CONTRIBUTING.md

 - The `latest/edge` channel update as soon as we merge changes.
 - The `latest/candidate` channel with new features/bugfixes but with potentially some newly introduced bug.
 This channel would be good to let users test requested features.
 - The `latest/stable` channel that should hopefully contain a rather "bug-free" version because it was tested in more various situations.

+## Rebuilding stable snaps

+To fix vulnerabilities in dependencies pulled when building the snap, we have to rebuild the snap.

+To do so:
+1. Get the git tag associated to the published snap
+2. Update the `Source` on the `ubuntu-image-rebuild` snap recipe on Launchpad with the tag.
+3. Request a build.
+4. (optional) Check the build was triggered from the same commit as the snap you want to replace
+5. Promote the build from `latest/beta` to `latest/stable`.